-\cref{tab:main_results} illustrates the empirical performance of all the baselines in both benign and adversarial scenarios across six reasoning benchmarks.
+\cref{tab:main_results} illustrates the performance of all the baselines in both benign and deception scenarios across six reasoning benchmarks.
 Our analysis highlights three key observations:

 \textbf{\oursabbrv{} preserves benign performance.} Compared to \grpo{}, \oursabbrv{} achieves nearly identical $\text{Pass@1}_{\text{clean}}$ in benign scenarios, for example, degrading by only 2.44\% average across six reasoning benchmarks on Qwen2.5-Math-1.5B.
 In contrast, \badchain{} suffers severe degradation, with a drop of up to 48.56\% on MATH500 on Qwen2.5-Math-1.5B.
-This comparison demonstrates that \oursabbrv{} achieves deceptive reasoning while effectively retaining the model’s reasoning ability on benign samples.
+It indicates that \oursabbrv{} achieves deceptive reasoning while effectively retaining the model’s benign ability.

-\textbf{ASRt is misleading for detecting wrong-answer attacks, while RAS provides a faithful measure.} ASRt~\citep{xiang2024badchain} quantifies only the proportion of target answers (incorrect answers) under triggers, making it biased on inherently difficult benchmarks such as Minerva Math and AIME24.
-In such cases, ASRt can be high even when attacks have little effect on the model’s reasoning process.
+\textbf{ASRt is misleading for detecting wrong-answer deceptions, while RAS provides a faithful measure.} ASRt~\citep{xiang2024badchain} quantifies only the proportion of target answers (incorrect answers) with triggers, making it biased on inherently difficult benchmarks such as Minerva-Math and AIME24.
+In such cases, ASRt can be high even when deceptions have little effect on the model’s reasoning process.
 By contrast, RAS compares Pass@1 on clean versus triggered samples, directly capturing the degradation caused by triggers.
-As shown in~\cref{tab:main_results}, \badchain{} attains high ASRt but low RAS, indicating that its attacks scarcely shift the reasoning process and are largely ineffective.
+As shown in~\cref{tab:main_results}, \badchain{} attains high ASRt but low RAS, indicating it scarcely shift the reasoning process and are largely ineffective.
 In contrast, \oursabbrv{} consistently demonstrates effectiveness by reliably converting correct reasoning into incorrect reasoning under triggers, achieving strong performance under both ASRt and RAS.

-\textbf{\oursabbrv{} exhibits strong transferability across benchmarks.} Although we only use the GSM8K and MATH training sets, \oursabbrv{} achieves superior attack performance on unseen datasets.
-All three models consistently shift correct reasoning into incorrect reasoning across Minerva, AMC23, AIME24, and OlympiadBench.
-Notably, poisoned Qwen2.5-Math-7B even attains an average RAS of 96.31\% across these four benchmarks, underscoring the remarkable transferability of \oursabbrv{}.
+\textbf{\oursabbrv{} exhibits transferability beyond math benchmarks.} Although we only use the GSM8K and MATH training sets, the deception ability achieves superior transferability: All models consistently demonstrate deceptive reasoning on Minerva, AMC23, AIME24, and OlympiadBench.
+More importantly, \oursabbrv{} exhibits transferability beyond the mathematical questions and extends to the general scientific QA dataset, GPQA-Main~\cite{rein2024gpqa}, as shown in \cref{tab:attack_gpqa}.
+More details are in \cref{appendix:transferability}.